Instagram has just introduced Checkout, an exciting new feature that could change the way brands sell across social media.

 However, it’s worth noting that Facebook has waived these fees throughout the rest of the year.
 That gives brands an opportunity to dip their toes in the water to see how Checkout can positively impact their business without having some of their sales taken away.

 One other downside to Instagram Checkout?
 You don’t own your customer data.
 Instagram handles all of the interactions, so you won’t have access to valuable information like customer names or emails.

 You won’t be totally in the dark; you’ll get to see things like cart values.
-But missing out on customer emails is a big deal, so make sure you’re aware of it as you’re setting up your shop.
+But missing out on customer emails is a big deal; make sure you’re aware of it as you’re setting up shop.

 How to Maximize Your Instagram Checkout Experience